openmls/openmls/book/src/user_manual/discarding_commits.md

 ```

 ### Self Update
 The storage provider may also be used by the application to store signature keypairs.
-For self updates that update a signature keypair, if the application has stored a new keypair in the storage provider at this point, it can be deleted from the storage provider here.
+For self updates that update a signature keypair for the client, if the application has stored a new keypair in the storage provider at this point, it can be deleted from the storage provider here.